gitee2github/website/content/en/developer.md

 - **Method 1**: If you do not know what SIGs or projects are available, you can view the [SIG List](https://openeuler.org/zh/sig.html) which contains all SIGs established in the openEuler community.
 You can quickly locate a SIG of the field that you are interested in through the list.
 In addition, the following SIG information is provided:

   - SIG projects and repository locations of the projects
-  - Communication methods in the SIG, including mailing lists, IRC, and video meetings
+  - Communication methods in the SIG, including mail lists, IRC, and video meetings
   - Maintainer contact information

 - **Method 2**: If you know the name of a project, perform a fuzzy search in the repository list of openEuler to quickly locate the home page address of the project.
 Generally, you can find the SIG information, communication method, members, and contact information of the project in the `README.md` file on the home page.